 Wood is often classified into two categories including hardwood and softwood.
 But, the difference between these two types of wood isn’t in their name.
 That is, hardwood isn’t necessarily denser than softwood.

 For instance, yew wood is classified as a softwood but is considerably tougher than certain hardwoods.
-Likewise, balsa wood is classified as a hardwood and yet it’s one of the least dense types of wood.
+Likewise, balsa wood is classified as a hardwood and yet it’s one of the least dense and softest types of wood.

 So what’s the difference between hardwood and softwood if the difference isn’t in their name?